Introduction

 • Assertion logic: Double-check the logic in your assertion function

-5. Building Your Assertion
+5. Deploy Your Contract

-6. Authenticating with PCL
+6. Authenticating with Credible Layer

 Before submitting your assertion, you need to authenticate: